dong-hao/occam1dtem/README.md

 Toy Occam inversion code for 1D TEM (central loop) method in Matlab
 ## DATA
-The example data are from the forward modelling of a synthetic model (examples/true.mod) The forward modelling algorithm is from Christensen, 2002.
+The example data are from the forward modelling of a synthetic model (examples/true.mod) The forward modelling algorithm is an approximate method called ABFM (Adaptive Born Forward Mapping) from Christensen, 2002:

 Christensen N. B. (2002).
 A generic 1-D imaging method for transient electromagnetic data.
-Geophysics, 67(2), 438–447.

-see also my toy occam code for magnetotellurics:
+Geophysics, 67(2), 438–447. doi:10.1190/1.1468603 see also my toy occam code for magnetotellurics:

 [https://github.com/dong-hao/occam1dmt]